tangentsoft/pidp8i/HACKERS.md

           up even with DC.e then to DC.e ->

       line from NEW.w left 0.5 then down even with REJ.w then to REJ.w ->
+      line invis from 2nd vertex of last line to 3rd vertex of last line \
+          "fast reject path" above aligned

       line from RES.e right 0.3 then up even with CHNG.e then to CHNG.e ->